heyoeyo/muggled_sam/lib/demo_helpers/README.md

 #### model_capture.py

 Contains a helper class that can be used to 'capture' the intermediate results of a model for analysis or debugging.
 For example, it's used by the [block norm visualization](https://github.com/heyoeyo/muggled_sam/tree/main/experiments#block-norm-visualization) script to record all of the internal image features when running the SAM image encoder.

+#### samurai.py

+Contains a class which implements the mask post-processing/memory selection steps from [SAMURAI](https://github.com/yangchris11/samurai).
+There's an [example script](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation-using-samurai) showing how to make use of this class.

 #### saving.py